KevinOConnor/klipper-dev/docs/G-Codes.md

 #### DISABLE_FILAMENT_WIDTH_LOG
 `DISABLE_FILAMENT_WIDTH_LOG`: Turn off diameter logging.

+### [heater_calibrate]

+The heater_calibrate module is automatically loaded if a heater is defined in the config file.

+#### HEATER_CALIBRATE

+`HEATER_CALIBRATE HEATER=<config_name> TARGET=<temperature>
+[WRITE_FILE=1]`: Detect the FOPDT parameters of a heater.
+The specified heater will be enabled until the specified target temperature is reached and then the heater will be turned off.
+If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.

 ### [heaters]

 The heaters module is automatically loaded if a heater is defined in